XVIII

 “‘Oh, I may,’ I replied, indifferently.

 “She drew back.
-The movement was scarcely perceptible, but I noticed it, and she knew I did.
+The movement was scarcely perceptible, but I noticed it,

 “‘Why do you do that?’ said Daisy.